heinwessels/Factorio-HallOfFame/HallOfFame_1.3.0/modpage.md

 ### The Following Bases are currently part of The Hall of Fame
 *In no particular order*
 - [DaveMcW: 1 Rocket Defense Per Minute](https://www.reddit.com/r/factorio/comments/3biwcf/one_minute_rocket_defense/). [*29 June 2015 using Factorio 0.11*].
-I wrote an in-depth [article](https://alt-f4.blog/ALTF4-13) about how this base works and the incredibly well it is built.
-Note: the ratios are slightly off because of changes in recipes since then.
+I wrote an in-depth [article](https://alt-f4.blog/ALTF4-13) about how this base works and incredibly well it is built.
+Note: the ratios are slightly off because of changes in recipes since Factorio 0.11.
 - [Lily Rose: Beautiful Belt Megabase](https://forums.factorio.com/viewtopic.php?t=59716). [*19 May 2018 using Factorio 0.15*].
 - [Accidental Chef: 10 Rockets Per Minute](https://www.reddit.com/r/factorio/comments/5osdaa/my_first_gigafactory_10_rockets_per_minute/). [*18 January 2017 using Factorio 0.14*].
 Likely the of the biggest vanilla-ish megabase of the time.
 - [Swolar: 20kSPM 60 UPS](https://www.reddit.com/r/factorio/comments/gely3v/20000_science_per_minute_hybrid_modular_megabase/). [*6 May 2020 using Factorio 0.18*].
 Shown is only one of 107 identical, fully contained, modules.
 Most likely the highest science per minute while maintaining the highest UPS megabase ever built.
 Built using commands.